Stackclash/5e-vault/5. Mechanics/Bestiary/Fiend/Nightmare.md

   - Nightmare
 ---
 # [[5.
 Mechanics\Bestiary\Fiend\Nightmare.md|Nightmare]]
 *Source: Monster Manual p.
-235, Curse of Strahd.
+235, Curse of Strahd, Vecna: Eve of Ruin.
 Available in the SRD.*

 A nightmare appears in a cloud of roiling smoke, its mane, tail, and hooves wreathed in flame.
 The creature's unearthly black form moves with supernatural speed, vanishing in a cloud of brimstone as quickly as it appeared.